skillaztech/Skillaz.SecureChat/readme.md

 MaxChatMessageLength: 3000 # max chat message length available to transfer through chat
 ListenerTcpPort: 63211 # server tcp/ip port to listen incoming connections
 ClientTcpPort: 63211 # client tcp/ip port to connect to remote servers
+LogLevel: Off # global log level for all application users (used if this level is higher than user-specific in usersettings.yaml)
 KnownRemotePeers:
   - 1.2.3.4:63211 # List of remote peers to connect
 ```